tfolkman/budget/README.md

 4. In your budget folder run the following from the terminal: docker run -it -p 8080:8080 -v "$PWD/data":/go/src/github.com/tfolkman/budget/data tfolkman/budget
 5. Start budgeting: localhost:8080

 When done, type CTRL-C to end the process.
 Your transactions and budgets are stored in a sqlite database at ./data/budget.db.
+You can just copy this file to Dropbox to back it up.

-When you want to budget again, just go back to the directory and follow steps 3 and 4 above.
+When you want to budget again, just go back to the directory and follow steps 4 and 5 above.

 ## Documentation